carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 Not all publicly available packages are available in CRAN.
 ...

-## Loading an installed package
+## Attaching an installed package

 In order to use an installed package, you need to load it into workspace.
+Typically, you'll do it via attaching the package.
 This means that its functions and data will become available in your working session, so you can use them in your console and your scripts.
+Additionally, the functions in your package will be added to the search path.

-The easiest way to load an installed package is by using the _Packages_ tab.
+The easiest way to attach an installed package is by using the _Packages_ tab.
 If you click on the package's name, the package's help menu will open.
-If you click on the checkbox by the package's name (see figure below), the package will be loaded.
+If you click on the checkbox by the package's name (see figure below), the package will be attached.

 ![](../fig/loaded.png)

-The figure above shows that the package `testthat` is installed and loaded.
+The figure above shows that the package `testthat` is installed and attached.
-Other packages, such as `stringi`, `stringr` or `svglite`, are installed but not loaded.
+Other packages, such as `stringi`, `stringr` or `svglite`, are installed but not attached.
-> ## What if we want to load a package from the console?
+> ## What if we want to attach a package from the console?
-> How would you load an installed R package using the console?
+> How would you attach an installed R package using the console?
 >
 > Tip: As always with RStudio, it is a good idea to look at the console while we are performing operations in the graphical user interface.
 > > ## Solution